-Dr. Lee Fitzgerald’s office offers three types of sedation for dental implants:
+The Forte Implant Center offers three types of sedation for dental implants:

-I.V. – Intravenous Sedation – Is defined as conscious sedation.
-You are at a much deeper sedation than the previous but still maintaining your breathing reflexes.
-You receive sedation medication via an I. V. This is usually used in longer procedures.
-You will need to have someone take you home and stay with you until the effects of the sedation are gone.
-This is usually until the evening of the appointment.
-You will not be functional that day so you may not drive or conduct any type of business.
+Intravenous Sedation – Intravenous sedation, received via I.V., is defined as conscious sedation.
+You are at a much deeper sedation than oral sedation, but you still maintain your breathing reflexes.
+This type of sedation is usually used in longer procedures.
+You will need to have someone take you home and stay with you until the effects of the sedation have worn off, usually sometime during the evening of the appointment.
+You will not be functional that day, so you may not drive or conduct any type of business.